PJMantoss/linkedin_authentication/README.md

 # LinkedIn Authentication Plugin with NodeJS and Passport

 This "LinkedIn Login" functionality can be added to any web app.
-The project started with a Client Registration (OAuth Client) on LinkedIn Developer site, then a UI where a user can log in was built (Authorization endpoint),
+The project started with a Client Registration (OAuth Client) on LinkedIn Developer site, then a UI where a user can log in was built (Authorization endpoint), then the code for the API call was written (token endpoint/back channel call),

 ## Tech Overview